GideonLeGrange/haveibeenpwned/README.md

 # Licence

 This library is released under the Apache 2.0 licence.
-See the [LICENCE.md](LICENCE.md) file
+See the [LICENCE](LICENCE) file